ryrob30/mobile-services.en/help/using/in-app-messaging/t-create-push-message/c-experience-push-message.md

      >[!IMPORTANT]
      >
      >Remember the following information:
-     >* Rich push messages sent to earlier versions will still be sent but only text will be displayed.
+     >* Rich push messages sent to earlier versions will still be sent but only the text is displayed.
      >* There is no watch support at this time.

 * **File Formats**